Veams/documentation/methodology/css/context/methodology__cssContext.md

 #### General Principles

-- To create a new context Veams uses two dashes and a name after the instrument's prefix and name to identify the new context `.c-name--context`.
+- To create a new context Veams uses two dashes and a name after the instrument's prefix to identify the new context `.c-name--context`.

 - Context styles are completely independent from other styles and should never override the global `data` attribute styles of the instrument.

 - The main purpose of contexts is to allow components to share styles where it makes sense while still having independent styles that allow the component to be reused in different contexts.